NinjaInShade/ba-coming-soon-page/README.md

-# Frontend Mentor - Huddle landing page with single introductory section
+# Frontend Mentor - Base Apparel coming soon page solution

-This is a solution to the [# Frontend Mentor - Huddle landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
+This is a solution to the [Base Apparel coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents